everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * name - the full name of the team, string
 * shortName - a shorter version of the name, string
 * abbreviation - an abbreviated form of the name, string
+* link - a URL to the team's page at everysport.com, url string

 ## Event object format
 A generic object that may represent a game/match regardless of sport.